Solitary waves of moderate amplitude and dispersive radiation in the Serre equations: the extended KdV-Whitham approximation: Linear dispersion relations

 The phase and group velocity for both eKdV formulations match the parent system for larger $k$ than the KdV equation, as expected, however, the slow time formulation clearly gives a non-convex graph.
-The phase and group velocity of the slow space eKdV equation matches the parent system for larger $k$ than the slow time variation and hence we expect this model to describe dispersive wavetrains more accurately.
-In all 4 cases plotted the dispersion relations are unbounded for large $k$ i.e. $\vert \omega(k) \vert \rightarrow \infty$ as $k \rightarrow \infty$, however, such large $k$-values are outside of the range of asymptotic validity.
+The phase and group velocity of the slow space eKdV equation matches the parent system for larger $k$ than the slow time variation and hence we expect this model to describe dispersive wavetrains more accurately. {\crr The linear dispersion relation of the BBM equation approximates that of the parent 1D Serre equations best, but, of course, it is still rather far from it at large wavenumbers.} In all 4 cases plotted the dispersion relations are unbounded for large $k$ i.e. $\vert \omega(k) \vert \rightarrow \infty$ as $k \rightarrow \infty$, however, {\crr the phase velocity of the BBM and 1D Serre equations are both bounded by $v_p = - \epsilon^{-1}$.
+In the numerical scheme used here and given in appendix \ref{appendixB} high wave numbers decay exponentially to machine precision for suitably smooth data and hence we do not observe any noticeable short waves related problems in the KdV equation.}

 To illustrate the resonant radiation produced in the slow time formulation we numerically solve the eKdV equation using the method outlined in appendix \ref{appendixB} for the initial condition

 where $\xi \in [-50,50]$ and $T \in [0,15]$, for $\epsilon = 0.3$, which yields figure \ref{resonanceexample}.